iotexproject/dev-portal-content/academy/walk-to-earn-workshop-part-3.md

 2. Configure the incoming data events handler
 3. Configure the blockchain events handler

-The configuration of out oracle "app" is located in the folder:
+The configuration of our oracle "app" is located in the folder:
 ```
 src/projects/app
 ```

 ## Create the device auth model
 Let's start from the database part: we said before that our oracle will keep a database table synced with the DeviceRegistry contract, so basically we want to add a new device id to our oracle database every time the manufacturer whitelists a new device into the DeviceRegistry contract.
 So let's create the device.model.ts in the `models` folder of our app to define this table: